 We have helped more than 200,000 clients win $2 billion in settlements and awards—and we only collect a fee if we resolve your case successfully.

-If you took Zofran while pregnant and your child has since suffered birth defects, contact us today.
+If you are suffering side effects from your medication, contact us today.
 You may be eligible for compensation.